ricacostt/100-days-of-code/log.md

 ## Day 52: November 2, 2022
+learnt how to do API endpoint testing using Jest and Supertest🦸🏼

-- tested an app emulating user behaviour using Cypress this morning
+⬇️tested an app emulating the user journey using
+@Cypress

 https://user-images.githubusercontent.com/111753918/199602382-65e10eb1-3ce0-4faf-9bdf-0445624e7a55.mov

-- learnt how to do API endpoint testing using Jest and Supertest.